 The thorough CLNA process will take several months to complete, and it must precede the 2020-2021 application process.
 This will be repeated every two years.
 Your preparation to conduct a needs assessment will need to include the timeline for the work, the identification and engagement of CLNA team members and stakeholders, and the resources required for the process.

-The Perkins V workflow reflects the full cycle of your Perkins work.
+The Perkins V workflow diagram on the following page reflects the full cycle of your Perkins work.
 As you develop your timeline, be aware of how the CLNA fits into the complete work cycle of Perkins requirements.